 The full horror hits: Syria is heading into open civil war, with government troops killing its own citizens.
 What Sami decides to do next will echo down the years, and shape his entire future.
 And he does not choose the easy route…

 THE STRAY CATS OF HOMS is a heart-rending, earth-shattering novel based on real life events about the impossible choices we make, the hope of revolution and enduring love amidst the death and despair of war.
-Reminiscent of Khaled Hosseini’s The Kite Runner and Susan Abulhawa’s Mornings in Jenin, it is also perfect for fans of Emily Robbins’ A Word for Love.
+Influenced by Imre Kertész’s witness literature and Samar Yazbek’s Syrian reportage, it is also reminiscent of Khaled Hosseini’s The Kite Runner and Susan Abulhawa’s Mornings in Jenin.
+For fans of Emily Robbins’ A Word for Love.